anon-blue/anon.blue/README.txt

-                                                                              Ho
+                                                                               H
-w           How arr you      who are you
+ow           How arr you      who are you